ahmadubaid061/ahmadubaid061-Js-game-Guess-a-Number/README.md

-**Game Start:**
-Win Screen: More screenshots coming soon!

-## Live Demo
-Play the game here (Replace with your hosted link, e.g., GitHub Pages, CodePen) Future Enhancements

-Add sound effects for wins and losses.
-Introduce difficulty levels (e.g., easy: 1–20, medium: 1–50, hard: 1–100).
-Implement a shake animation for incorrect guesses.
-Add a timer for timed challenges.

 ## My JavaScript Journey
 This game is a proud milestone in my journey as a web developer.
-As a graphic designer and video editor from Pakistan, I’ve loved combining my design skills with coding to create a clean, engaging UI.
-Building this game taught me:

 - **DOM manipulation:** Updating elements like score and messages.
 - **Event listeners:** Handling button clicks and input.